Hermann-web/blog/docs/projects/bot_detection_in_auction.md

     ![image](./media/bot_detection_in_auction/image17.png)

-### Visualisation - Histogramme
+### Visualization - Histogram

-Pour chaque variable, nous faisons un histogramme afin de comprendre l'explicabilité de nos variables explicatives par rapport à notre variable expliqué « outcome ».
-Nous ajoutons à ces diagrammes une estimation de la densité de chacune de ses variables.
+For each variable, we create a histogram to understand the explainability of our explanatory variables relative to our explained variable "outcome".
+We add to these diagrams a density estimation for each of these variables.

-Comme nos données sont déséquilibrées par rapport à la variable expliqué, nous effectuons une augmentation de données par duplication pour ces visualisations.
+As our data is imbalanced regarding the explained variable, we perform data augmentation by duplication for these visualizations.

-#### Les agrégations sur bidder_id
+#### Aggregations on bidder_id

 === ":octicons-file-code-16: `Nb_ip`"